 The presence of a Banner as a subordinate of the Imp object indicates that this impression is offered as a banner type impression.
-At the publisher's discretion, that same impression may also be offered as video and/or native by also including as Imp subordinates the Video and/or Native objects, respectively.
+At the publisher's discretion, that same impression may also be offered as video, audio, and/or native by also including as Imp subordinates objects of those types.
 However, any given bid for the impression must conform to one of the offered types.

-Attribute Туре Description W integer; recommended Width of the impression in pixels.
-If neither wmin nor wmax are specified, this value is an exact width requirement.
-Otherwise it is a preferred width. h integer; recommended Height of the impression in pixels.
-If neither hmin nor hmax are specified, this value is an exact height requirement.
-Otherwise it is a preferred height. wmax integer Maximum width of the impression in pixels.
-If included along with a $\mbox{$w$}$ value then $\mbox{$w$}$ should be interpreted as a recommended or preferred width. hmax integer Maximum height of the impression in pixels.
-If included along with an h value then h should be interpreted as a recommended or preferred height. wmin integer Minimum width of the impression in pixels.
-If included along with a \mbox{w} value then \mbox{w} should be interpreted as a recommended or preferred width. hmin integer Minimum height of the impression in pixels.
-If included along with an ${\tt h}$ value then ${\tt h}$ should be interpreted as a recommended or preferred height. id string Unique identifier for this banner object.
+Attribute Туре Description W integer; recommended Width in device independent pixels (DIPS).
+If no format objects are specified, this is an exact width requirement.
+Otherwise it is a preferred width. h integer; recommended Height in device independent pixels (DIPS).
+If no format objects are specified, this is an exact height requirement.
+Otherwise it is a preferred height. format object array Array of format objects (Section 3.2.7) representing the banner sizes permitted.
+If none are specified, then use of the h and w attributes is highly recommended. wmax integer; DEPRECATED NOTE: Deprecated in favor of the format array.
+Maximum width in device independent pixels (DIPS).

+hmax integer; DEPRECATED NOTE: Deprecated in favor of the format array.
+Maximum height in device independent pixels (DIPS). wmin integer; DEPRECATED NOTE: Deprecated in favor of the format array.
+Minimum width in device independent pixels (DIPS). hmin integer; DEPRECATED NOTE: Deprecated in favor of the format array.
+Minimum height in device independent pixels (DIPS). id string Unique identifier for this banner object.
 Recommended when Banner objects are used with a Video object (Section 3.2.4) to represent an array of companion ads.
 Values usually start at 1 and increase with each object; should be unique within an impression. btype integer array Blocked banner ad types.
 Refer to List 5.2. battr integer array Blocked creative attributes.
 Refer to List 5.3. pos integer Ad position on screen.
-Refer to List 5.4.

-mimes string array Content MIME types supported.
+Refer to List 5.4. mimes string array Content MIME types supported.
 Popular MIME types may include "application/x-shockwave-flash", "image/jpg", and "image/gif". topframe integer Indicates if the banner is in the top frame as opposed to an iframe, where $0 = no$, $1 = yes$. expdir integer array Directions in which the banner may expand.
 Refer to List 5.5. api integer array List of supported API frameworks for this impression.
 Refer to List 5.6.
 If an API is not explicitly listed, it is assumed not to be supported. ext object Placeholder for exchange-specific extensions to OpenRTB.